"Islamorada, Village of Islands ", FL Marine Weather and Tide Forecast

 SHORT TERM

-Temperatures during the short term period will follow a typical easterly regime, ranging from the mid-80s near the immediate east coast to the low to mid-90s over the interior and southwest Florida.
+During the short term period, temperatures will follow a typical easterly regime, ranging from the upper 80s near the immediate east coast, to the low to mid-90s over the interior and southwest Florida.

 LONG TERM